g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 Web search results are ok, always fails to build image

 ## CVE-2016-5734
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit** does not work, probably because the Docker uses _php:7.4-apache_.
+Evaluate switch to 'HARD' dependency for _php_ to force lower version usage

 ## CVE-2018-12613
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit** was tested with slight modifications to Docker files it works, but Docker Scout does not find the CVE even when exploit works.

 ## CVE-2020-7247
 Web search results are ok, an unspecified version of OpenSMTP is used in the container.
 Moreover, OpenSMTP container cannot be stabilised and keeps showing errors

 ## CVE-2020-11651
-All ok, **to test exploit**
+All ok, **exploit works**

 ## CVE-2020-11652
 Wrong 'HARD' service name, _salt-master_ instead of _salt_